salahnomad/salahnomad.github.io/content/about/story/salah-story/index.md

 ## The Nomadism Paradox
 ### Pandemic Anchors
 When COVID-19 locked Morocco’s borders in 2020, I returned to Ksar El-Kébir.
-My physical product business collapsed, but ancient olive trees whispered: *“Tell stories instead.”* [I launched this blog]({{< relref "/about/story/olive-trees-and-algorithms" >}}), realizing roots grow deepest when storms hit.
+My physical product business collapsed, but ancient olive trees whispered: *“Tell stories instead.”* I launched this blog, realizing roots grow deepest when storms hit.
+The full account of this transformation can be found in the **[detailed story of that foundational crisis](/about/story/olive-trees-and-algorithms/)**.

 ### Pieter’s Click
 In Arles, 2016, a Dutch photographer captured me mid-reinvention: [zebra-striped shirt]({{< relref "/digital-compass/cultural-design/zebra-shirt-interface" >}}), gaze fixed on horizons.
 The viral #SalahNomad photo became a manifesto: *Freedom isn’t location—it’s the courage to be seen.*